huggingface/huggingface_hub/docs/hub/model-repos.md

 zLib License	| `zlib`
-Open Data Commons Public Domain Dedication and License | `pddl` Lesser General Public License For Linguistic Resources | `lgpl-lr`
+Open Data Commons Public Domain Dedication and License | `pddl` Lesser General Public License For Linguistic Resources | `lgpl-lr` Other	| `other`

+In case of `license: other` please add the license's text to a `LICENSE` file inside your repo (or contact us to add the license you use to this list).

 ## Why is it useful to calculate the carbon emissions of my model?